consuldemocracy/consuldemocracy/docs/en/installation/local_installation.md

 And setup database credentials with your `consul` user in your new `database.yml` file.

-7. Run the following [Rake tasks](https://github.com/ruby/rake) to create and fill your local database with the minimum data to run the application:
+7. Run the following [Rake tasks](https://github.com/ruby/rake) to create and fill your local database with the minimum data needed to run the application:

 ```bash
 rake db:create